boazsegev/iodine/README.md

 * Iodine can handle **thousands of concurrent connections** (tested with more then 20K connections on Linux)!

-* Iodine is ideal for **Linux/Unix** based systems (i.e. macOS, Ubuntu, FreeBSD etc'), which are ideal for evented IO (while Windows and Solaris are better at IO *completion* events, which are totally different).
+* Iodine is ideal for **Linux/Unix** based systems (i.e. macOS, Ubuntu, FreeBSD etc'), which are ideal for evented IO (while Windows and Solaris are better at IO *completion* events, which are very different).

-Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but Rack requires Ruby 2.2.2, and so iodine matches this requirement.
+Iodine is a C extension for Ruby, developed and optimized for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 MRI family, but CI tests start at Ruby 2.2.2.

 ## Iodine - a fast & powerful HTTP + Websockets server with native Pub/Sub